 as the Medicare Advantage Open Enrollment Period (January 1st through March 31st) - not to be confused with the AEP

-might find the Medicare enrollment period starting October 15th
+might find the annual Medicare enrollment period starting October 15th

 through December 7th